dan-payne-consulting/dpc-gatsbyjs/content/web-accessibility-an-introduction/index.md

 Business owners should take responsibility for making their websites accessible to **all** their customers.

 In many cases, preventing and fixing problems is quite simple if the developer understands some basic principles and techniques.
-Typically anywhere from 40% to 60% of issues can be fixed with just some simple adjustments.
+Typically about 60% of issues can be fixed with just some simple adjustments.
 The reality is that the job will never be truly complete.
 Changes with new products, new blog posts, new designs, changes in browsers and assistive technologies and more can lead to new accessibility problems needing attention.

 So the process becomes: